 UNIQ summer schools - visit the UNIQ website

 The International Experience - find out about international opportunities via Oxford

 Community Fund - further information about and how to apply for a community grant

-The Ashmolean and the University Engagement Scheme - find out more about the UES here
+The Ashmolean and the University Engagement Scheme - find out more about the UEP here

 The Campaign - further information about matched funding for Graduate Scholarships and about The Campaign

 Financial review - www.ox.ac.uk/financial_statements